WHOP (AM)

 WHOP (1230 kHz) is an AM radio station broadcasting a news–talk format.
 Licensed to and serving Hopkinsville, Kentucky, United States, the station serves the Clarksville–Hopkinsville area.
 The station is currently owned by Forcht Broadcasting.

+The station's studios are located on Buttermilk Road (known to station management as Dink Embry's Buttermilk Road in tribute to the former on-air personality of that name) off Dawson Springs Road on the northwestern outskirts of Hopkinsville.
+The station's transmitter is located on Witty Lane off Princeton Road northwest of Hopkinsville.

 History

-The station first began broadcasting on January 6, 1940.
-The station was presided by Pierce Lackey, who had operated WPAD radio in Paducah in the 1930s, with Hecht S. Lackey serving as station manager until Henderson’s WSON went on the air in December 1941.
-F. Ernest Lackey became WHOP manager at that time.
+The station first began broadcasting on January 8, 1940.
+The station's opening broadcast marked radio's return to Hopkinsville since its first station WFIW, which operated in the area from 1927 until 1933, had relocated to Louisville.
+The station, under ownership by Paducah Broadcasting Company, Inc., was presided by Pierce Lackey, who had also been operating WPAD radio in Paducah during the late 1930s, with Hecht S. Lackey, who provided the opening remarks in its inaugural broadcast, serving as station manager until he took the managing job at Henderson’s WSON when it went on the air in December 1941; F. Ernest Lackey became WHOP manager at that time.
+In the station's inaugural broadcast after the playing of "The Star-Spangled Banner," Lackey mentioned that the station was in the process of installing teletype machines for the news programming.
+Music programs were rebroadcast from WSM in Nashville, WHAS in Louisville and WLW in Cincinnati, with local talent performing at the WHOP studio.

-For its first year on the air, WHOP originally started broadcasting at 1200 kilohertz with 250 watts of power from a transmitter located on Princeton Road (State Highway 91).
-However, due to the North American Regional Broadcasting Agreement of 1941, the station reallocated its AM signal to their current frequency of 1230 kilohertz.
-Their original frequency became a treaty frequency under the NARBA that was assigned to a Clear-channel station; in this case, WOAI of San Antonio, Texas took the 1200 AM allocation.
+For its first year on the air, WHOP originally started broadcasting at 1200 kilohertz with 250 watts of power from a transmitter located along Princeton Road.
+However, due to the North American Regional Broadcasting Agreement (NARBA) of 1941, the station reallocated its AM signal to their current frequency of 1230 kilohertz.
+The station's original frequency became a treaty frequency under the NARBA that was assigned to a Clear-channel station; the 1200 kHz allocation was assigned to WOAI of San Antonio, Texas.

-Also in the early 1940s, WHOP was one of the first radio stations in Kentucky to expand agriculture news briefs into complete farm shows.
-In 1943, WHOP became affiliated with CBS Radio, and that affiliation remains with the station to this day.
-Then, in 1948, the station launched WHOP-FM at 98.7 megahertz to simulcast the AM signal.
-That simulcast lasted for ten years before becoming a separate entity.
+Also in the early 1940s, WHOP was one of the first radio stations in Kentucky to expand agriculture news briefs into complete farm-related shows.
+In 1943, WHOP became affiliated with CBS Radio, and that affiliation remains with the station to this day, thereby making the hourly news updates from CBS Radio News the longest-running program on the station.
+The station's original owners reassigned the station's license to a newly-formed subsidiary, the Hopkinsville Broadcasting Company, Inc., in May 1944.

+In 1948, the station launched WHOP-FM at 98.7 megacycles to simulcast the AM signal.
+That simulcast lasted for ten years before it became a separate entity.
 The station has also been serving as a longtime affiliate of the University of Kentucky’s UK Sports Network, broadcasting football and basketball games since that network began in 1969.